Geographe Bay to Eucla Shelf and Coastal Waters IMMA

 Sub-criterion B2: Aggregations

 The total eastern Indian Ocean blue whale population was estimated at 662-1559 in 2010 (McCauley & Jenner, 2010).
-Large numbers of pygmy (and probably some Antarctic) blue whales with calves use Geographe Bay and the Naturaliste Plateau as a narrow transit corridor (Recalde-Salas 2014; Salgado Kent et al. 2012; Salgado Kent et al. 2014).
+Large numbers of pygmy blue whales from this population” (and probably some Antarctic blue whales) with calves use Geographe Bay and the Naturaliste Plateau as a narrow transit corridor (Recalde-Salas 2014; Salgado Kent et al. 2012; Salgado Kent et al. 2014).
 Because of this narrowing of the corridor and the relatively large number of whales using it, the area is judged as one where ‘aggregation’ occurs.
-Southbound blue whales move slowly into the bay following the shallow bathymetry, often travelling within 100 m of the shore.
+Southbound blue whales move slowly into Geographe bay following the shallow bathymetry, often travelling within 100 m of the shore.
 In recent years shore-based day-time counts have recorded up to ~250 blue whales (Burton, unpublished data).
 Peak numbers are observed October-December.
 Flinders Bay and the Naturaliste Plateau and westward are also used by northward migrating blue whales between ~March-May (Gavrilov et al. 2012).
-During migration, humpbacks occur in higher densities in Geographe Bay and offshore, and within sheltered areas on the southwest coast such as Flinders Bay and King George Sound.
+During their northward migration, humpback whales also occur in higher densities in Geographe Bay and offshore, and within sheltered areas on the southwest coast such as Flinders Bay and King George Sound.
 On their southward migration, humpbacks often rest and nurse their calves and socialize in large, competitive groups.
 Peak numbers are observed September-November, with ~4700 humpback whales counted migrating through Geographe Bay in a season during day-time shore-based counts (Burton, unpublished data).
 Because of this narrowing of the corridor, namely for southbound mothers and calves, ‘the area is judged as one where ‘aggregation’ occurs.
 Flinders Bay and bays on the southwest coast are used by northward migrating humpback whales between ~June-August.

 Criterion C: Key Life Cycle Activities